addrummond/claney/Readme.md

 In other words, Claney just tells you whether the route exists, which route it is, and which parameters were supplied.
 The rest is up to you.

 Claney does not directly support matching on hostnames.
-The section 'Multiple hosts' covers some options for dealing with multiple hosts.
+The 'Hosts' section covers some options for dealing with multiple hosts.
 If your routing involves a complex interaction between hosts and paths, Claney is probably not a good fit.

 ## Installation and example usage